AndreasHeger/CGATReport/doc/Running.rst

 3. Update :file:`Makefile` and add ``-c . ../source`` to the

 .. _Gallery:
-.. _sphinxreport-gallery:
+.. _cgatreport-gallery:

 Gallery
 =======

-sphinxreport builds a gallery of all plots created similar to the `matplotlib gallery <matplotlib.sourceforge.net/gallery.html>`_.
-The gallery can be built manually with :ref:`sphinxreport-gallery`, but is also built automatically by :ref:`sphinxreport-build`.
+cgatreport builds a gallery of all plots created similar to the `matplotlib gallery <matplotlib.sourceforge.net/gallery.html>`_.
+The gallery can be built manually with :ref:`cgatreport-gallery`, but is also built automatically by :ref:`cgatreport-build`.

 .. _ipython: http://ipython.org/